matteo14c/HaploCoV/docs/source/data.rst

      - Asia / Thailand / Buriram
      - BA.5

+If your data were obtained from the GISAID EpiCoV database, according to the instructions provided above, all the requirements should be satisfied.
-If any of the columns indicated above (names **must be matched exactly**) is not found in your metadata table, execution of HaploCoV will halt and an error message will be raised.
+Please notice that however, that if any piece of data/columns indicated above (names **must be matched exactly**) is not found in your metadata table, execution of HaploCoV will halt and an error message will be raised.
-This does not mean that HaploCoV can process only data from the GISAID database (see below), but only that the metadata that you provide **must have** column names consistent with those indicated above.
+This does not mean that HaploCoV can process only data from the GISAID EpiCoV database, but that is alternative repositories are sued, users must make sure that their metadata **have** column names consistent with those indicated above (see next sections).

 Nextstrain
 ==========

-Users that do not have access to GISAID can obtain the complete collection of publicly available SARS-CoV-2 sequences and associated metadata from Nexstrain, please refer to `here <https://nextstrain.org/sars-cov-2/>`_ for more information.
+Users that do not have access to GISAID EpiCoV can obtain the complete collection of publicly available SARS-CoV-2 sequences and associated metadata from Nexstrain, please refer to `here <https://nextstrain.org/sars-cov-2/>`_ for more information.
 Metadata in "Nexstrain format" can be obtained from `here <https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz>`_.
 Since these data have already been processed by Nexstrain using their *ncov workflow*, genomic variants are already included in the metadata file and hence **you will not need** to download genomic sequences and align them to the reference genome.
 However, Nextstrain data still needs to be converted in *HaploCoV format*.
 This can be done by using *NextStrainToHaploCoV.pl* (see below).

 Important: providing "external" data
 ====================================

-While HaploCoV was designed to work with data from GISAID, the tool can in principle work also with data from other sources, however metadata must always comply with the format described above.
+While HaploCoV was designed to work mainly with data from GISAID, the tool can in principle work also with data from other sources, however metadata must always comply with the format described above.
 Valid metadata tables must include 5 columns with the following names:

 * *"Virus name"*;